lxsllvn/spruceGBS/05_angsd_param_sweep/README.md

 Our objective was to assess the influence of filter parameter settings across three key analyses, aiming to minimize technical artifacts (e.g., batch effects, allelic dropout) while preserving known biological signal:

 1. **Population-level site statistics:**
      - Evaluated the impact of parameter choices on H<sub>e</sub>, H<sub>o</sub>, F, π, Θ<sub>w</sub>, and MAF
      - Identified settings that led to biologically implausible estimates, if any.

 2. **PCA and RDA on principal coordinates:**
+     - Visual inspection of PCA biplots
-    - RDA on principal components to partition variance explained by sequencing library and geographic region.
+     - Partitioned variance explained by sequencing library and geographic region.

 3. **Individual heterozygosity estimates:**
      - Assessed parameter effects on individual variation in mixed-library populations.

-We conducted the analyses over a grid of parameter settings:
+Analyses were conducted over a grid of parameter settings:

 - **Base Quality (`-minQ`)**: 20, 30
 - **Mapping Quality (`-minMapQ`)**: 20, 30, 40